hfinkel/lfort/docs/InternalsManual.rst

 Extensions
 ^^^^^^^^^^

-This section describes how some of the various extensions Clang supports interacts with constant evaluation:
+This section describes how some of the various extensions LFort supports interacts with constant evaluation:

 * ``__extension__``: The expression form of this extension causes any